rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 ## Internal Error Handling

-All the Cellular HAL API's should return error synchronously as a return argument.
-HAL is responsible to handle system errors(e.g. out of memory) internally.
+All the Broadband Cellular HAL APIs should return error synchronously as a return argument.
+While HAL is responsible for managing internal system errors, such as out of memory conditions, it's important to note that the interface level may not always handle recovery from severe system errors effectively.
+Instead, HAL should prioritize graceful handling of recoverable errors and logging critical issues for further investigation and resolution.

 ## Persistence Model